How to Perform a Shared/Consolidation Review

 Before going further, there must be a good understanding of the composition of the existing participating municipalities:

-What are the current financial realities of each participant municipality?
+Things to address when assessing the current financial realities of each participant municipality:

 One of the issues that must be examined is the disposition of this existing debt.
 Was the debt issued for infrastructure improvements unique to one of the municipalities or does it impact on the larger consolidated community?
 Should each existing municipality continue to be responsible for incurred debt?
 Or should all or portions of the debt be the responsibility for any consolidated government?

-STEP 7—What Entity Will Be the Future Service Provider?
+Discovering Which Entity Will Be the Future Service Provider

 Given the information obtained thus far, is there consensus that the process should continue?
 Or should alternates to consolidation such as multiple shared service agreements or the transfer of functions to other levels of government be explored?